 - Documentation required for observations often includes (but is not limited to):

 - TB tests (2 within the last 12 months)

 - Tdap vaccine

 - Background check – if one is required, you can obtain a Washington State Patrol background check for a nominal fee.
 Save an electronic copy of your background check results for submission with your documentation (if required).

 Applying for Additional Programs

-Some students apply for more than one program within Radiation & Imaging Sciences.
-For instance, you might want to apply for both the Radiation Therapy and Radiologic Technology programs.
+Some students apply for more than one program within Health Sciences, Education and Wellness Institute.
+For instance, you might want to apply for both the Ultrasound Technology, Radiation Therapy, Radiologic Technology or Neurodiagnostic Technology programs.
 If you would like to do this, please note that you will need to complete an application and pay an application fee for each program.

 You should also know that each program has unique requirements, procedures, and application periods/deadlines.
 It’s your responsibility make sure that your application is complete and submitted before each deadline.